 According to information available to us, including contained in public filings, Kelso owns approximately 35.7% of our Class A common shares through its ownership of 12,955,188 Class A common shares following the conversion of the 250,000 Series C Preferred Shares it held, on January 20, 2021.
-Immediately following the completion of this offering and assuming Kelso sells an aggregate of Class A common shares in this offering, Kelso will beneficially own Class A common shares, representing approximately % of our issued and outs common shares, and assuming the underwriters exercise in full the option to purchase additional shares, Kelso will beneficially own % of our issued and outstanding Class A A common shares, representing approximately % of our issued and outstanding Class A common shares.
+Immediately following the completion of this offering and assuming Kelso sells an aggregate of 4,166,667 Class A common shares in this offering, Kelso will beneficially own 8,788,521 Class A common shares, representing approximately 24.2% of our issued and outstanding Class A common shares, and assuming the underwriters exercise in full the option to purchase additional shares, Kelso will beneficially own 8,163,521 Class A common shares, representing approximately 22.5% of our issued and outstanding Class A common shares.
 In addition, a Managing Director of Kelso is a member of our Board of Directors.
 As a result, Kelso has the power to exert significant influence over our actions and the outcome of matters on which our shareholders are entitled to vote, including increasing or decreasing our authorized share capital, the election of directors, declaration of dividends, the appointment of management, and other policy decisions.
 In addition, according to information available to us, including public filings, CMA CGM owns approximately 8.4% of our Class common shares.
 Conflicts of interest may also arise between us and these significant shareholders or their affiliates, which may result in transactions on terms not determined by market forces.
 Any such conflicts of interest could adversely affect our business, financial condition and results of operations, and the trading price of our common shares.
 Moreover, the concentration of ownership may delay, deter or prevent acts that may be favored by or favorable to our other shareholders or deprive shareholders of an opportunity to receive a premium for their shares as part of a sale of our business.
 Similarly, this concentration of share ownership may adversely affect the trading price of our shares because investors may perceive disadvantages in owning shares in a company with concentrated ownership.